-While AI will no doubt become a normalised tool in everyday work over time, incorporating AI in PPM does not come without its challenges.
+While AI is fast becoming a normalised tool in everyday work, incorporating AI in PPM does not come without its challenges.
 Effective AI in PPM is only as good as the data that it can learn from, giving it the processing power it needs to run AI-driven systems.
-This requires a reliable, integrated systems approach to manage PPM functions.
+This requires a reliable, integrated systems and data approach to manage PPM functions.

-With a strong focus on purpose, thorough preparation, an affinity to change and the right data and tools, any organisation should be able to implement AI in their PPM with great success.
+With a strong focus on purpose, thorough preparation, an affinity to change and the right data and tools, any organisation should be able to implement Al in their PPM with great success